COSIMA/regional-mom6/README.md

   number = {100},
   pages = {6857},
-  author = {Ashley J. Barnes and Navid C. Constantinou and Angus H. Gibson and Andrew E. Kiss and Chris Chapman and John Reily and Dhruv Bhagtani and Luwei Yang}, title = {{A Python package for automatic generation of regional configurations for the Modular Ocean Model 6}}, journal = {Journal of Open Source Software}
+  author = {Ashley J. Barnes and Navid C. Constantinou and Angus H. Gibson and Andrew E. Kiss and Chris Chapman and John Reily and Dhruv Bhagtani and Luwei Yang}, title = {{regional-mom6: A Python package for automatic generation of regional configurations for the Modular Ocean Model 6}}, journal = {Journal of Open Source Software}
 }
 ```